One-word inspiration: Home

 After nine years of constant stress and anxiety on how he would treat the children if I had to go out or to work, it dawned on me that I had to leave him.

 Fortunately, I got help from a very clever lawyer.
 He wrote in the divorce papers that I should have full custody of the children, and I got that.
 It showed up that my ex-husband seemed relieved and in secret had made preparations to go to California to study the next year.
 I then found a new flat and moved with the children in more modest surroundings in Vanlose Copenhagen.

 My homes in Vanlose and Sweden as a single mother 1988-1992 moving back to Denmark 1995

 The thought came to me to become stronger and to be built up after these hard years.
-The next move two years later became the biggest step ever as I immigrated to Sweden in 1990 to live in an area with a lot of families who belonged to a church and bible school called “Word of Life”.
+The next move two years later became the biggest step ever as I immigrated to Sweden in 1990 to live in an area with a lot of families who belonged to a church and Bible school called “Word of Life”.
 We had five good years, though as I said earlier on my time in Manchester, you will always be a foreigner in another country.
-My children learnt the language very quickly and I did my best too as language is the key into any place.
+My children learnt the language very quickly and I did my best too as language is the key to any place.
 Henry helped me a lot with big bills and moving and it became very natural after some years that we got married.
 The children have always loved him.
 It is not an easy thing to help in bringing up children that aren’t your own though.

 Henry showing my youngest son how to cut a flute